open-spaced-repetition/awesome-fsrs/README.md

 - #### Duolingo's Half-Life Regression algorithm

-  An algorithm made particularily for second langauge acquisitions.
-The model marries psycholinguistic theory with modern machine learning techniques, indirectly estimating the "half-life" of words (and potentially any other item or fact) in a student's long-term memory.
+  An algorithm made particularly for second language acquisition.
+The HLR model marries psycholinguistic theory with modern machine learning techniques, estimating the "half-life" of words (and potentially any other item or fact) in a student's long-term memory.

   - GitHub repository: [duolingo/halflife-regression](https://github.com/duolingo/halflife-regression)
   - Paper: [A Trainable Spaced Repetition Model for Language Learning](https://github.com/duolingo/halflife-regression/blob/master/settles.acl16.pdf)